The Secrets Band 6 Science Students Use To Ace Their Trials

 • Skim over the marking criteria for all questions, including areas you are good at.
 Take note of any places where marks were awarded for things you didn’t expect, and see if you can spot things that are consistently awarded marks across many papers.

-A lot of students find it difficult to answer long-response questions, so it’s essential that you write practice responses, assess them against the marking criteria and ask your teachers for feedback.
+A lot of students find it difficult to answer long-response questions, so you must write practice responses, assess them against the marking criteria and ask your teachers for feedback.
 Your Matrix teachers will always be happy to look over them and work with you to improve them.

 What do Matrix past high achievers do?

-The Matrix Student Success Secrets Blog is filled with heaps of handy tips from our students that will help you ace your exams.
+The Matrix Student Success Secrets Blog is filled with heaps of handy tips to help you ace your exams.
 We’ve cherry-picked a couple from our top achievers.

 Make detailed experiment summaries